PlanterApp/planter_blog/content/posts/growing-vegetables-in-part-shade/index.md

 **Lettuce and leafy greens**

 Lettuce and other leafy greens such as spinach, chard, and arugula are star performers in the shade.
-Growing them in part shade can even have some benefits as blasting summer sun can contribute to them [bolting](https://blog.planter.garden/posts/plant-bolting-a-seedy-situation/).
+Growing them in part shade can even have some benefits, as blazing summer sun can contribute to them [bolting](https://blog.planter.garden/posts/plant-bolting-a-seedy-situation/).
 To get the plants off to a good start you may want to consider starting them indoors then transplanting out to the shadier parts of your garden.
 It can be challenging to get lettuce to form full-sized heads in part-shade, but you can certainly harvest it as [cut-and-come-again](https://blog.planter.garden/posts/harvesting-how-to-and-when/#how-to-harvest-lettuce) lettuce.

 **Green onions and chives**

 ‘Bulbing onions’ require full sun to form their large, edible bulbs, however green onions and chives are excellent shady garden plants because they are primarily harvested for their slender, pungent greens.
 While they will produce best in full sun, you can tuck them into shady spots and still harvest enough to make the effort worthwhile.
-For more information on growing these and other allium-family crops be sure to check out [Grow Amazing Alliums](https://blog.planter.garden/posts/grow-amazing-alliums/).
+To learn more about growing these and other allium-family crops be sure to check out [Grow Amazing Alliums](https://blog.planter.garden/posts/grow-amazing-alliums/).

 **Radishes**